hrz8/try-sequelize-nodejs/README.md

 ## Setup

-create a file named `sequelize.config.json` in root folder. adjust the configuration by your own config.
+create a file named `sequelize.config.json` in root folder (this file is required if you are want to run sequelize migrations, seeders, etc). adjust the configuration by your own config.

 Example:
 ```json
 {